Lithium Extraction Methods

 Where Is Lithium Extracted?

-Australia's strength lies in its abundant lithium ore reserves, while Chile and Argentina harness the immense potential of their expansive continental brines, extracting lithium from vast underground brine pools.
-However, this heavy reliance on a few geographic regions for such a critical resource raises significant concerns about supply chain resilience and the urgent need for diversification.
+While Australia’s strength lies in hard rock mining, Chile and Argentina leverage the immense potential of their expansive continental brines.
+However, this heavy dependence on a few geographic regions for such a critical resource presents significant risks, underscoring the urgent need for diversification and sustainable production.

 Lithium Production Concentration